 Are you fazed by shape and/or excess skin folds higher than and below your belly button?
 A full tummy tuck, that addresses the total length of the abdominal wall, could yield the most effective results.
 Through a horizontal or U-shaped incision, created higher than the bone mound, your cosmetic surgeon can take away excess skin and tighten the abdominal muscles.
-In some cases, a second incision is created round the navel to deal with excess skin higher than the belly button and reach the foremost natural wanting results.
+In some cases, a second incision is created around the navel to deal with excess skin higher than the belly button and reach the foremost natural wanting results.

 Life after a Tummy Tuck

 The majority of tummy tucks may be performed as an outpatient procedure, and patients go back home a few hours after the surgery.
 However, your surgeon might need an overnight hospital stay so that you can be safely monitored during the initial hours of your recovery.
-Because tummy tuck involves a surgery on the abdominal muscles, recovery after a tummy tuck takes more time than that of other procedures.
+Because a tummy tuck involves surgery on the abdominal muscles, recovery after a tummy tuck takes more time than that of other procedures.